snwh/moka-icon-theme/README.md

 ###Source

-Moka Icon Theme can be found at https://github.com/snwh/moka-icon-theme
+The source for Moka Icon Theme can be found at: https://github.com/snwh/moka-icon-theme

 You can get the latest version from the git repository: